CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02a-generative-ai.md

 - Task 4: Specify instructions in a system prompt
 - Task 5: Save the model configuration as an agent
 - Task 6: Add a knowledge tool to the agent
-- Task 7: Publish the agent and use it in a client app

 ## Task 1: Create a Microsoft Foundry project